skysqlinc/skysql-docs/docs/SkyCopilot Guide/README.md

 You can begin by exploring some of the sample questions provided below.
 Alternatively, connect to any MariaDB server running on SkySQL or another platform to experiment with your own workloads.

-Note: The default DB user created in SkySQL (eg. “dbpgf12345678”) already has the required privileges pre-create.
+Note: The default DB user created in SkySQL (eg. “dbpgf12345678”) already has the required privileges pre-created.

 **Steps to follow when using a non-SkySQL Datasource:**